mcglynn-m/McGlynnMAS/README.md

 The MAS was initially run on my local C: drive, for testing and trouble-shooting.
 Then it was moved to my crew.ai account via GitHub and run from there.

 ## Sample Output -  Comparative Scoring Spreadsheet Summary
 This is one portion of the entire output.
+The entire output includes text, comparative data, the best choice, and a chart of comparative scoring and more.

 | Feature                      | Weight (%) | Score: Sony WH-1000XM5 | Score: Bose Noise Cancelling 700 | Score: Apple AirPods Max | Score: Beats Studio3 Wireless |
 |------------------------------|------------|--------------------------|----------------------------------|--------------------------|-------------------------------|